Online Operations Manual

 kcat -L -b kafkagstlal.ldas.cit:9196 | grep my_tag

-Consume the first 5 messages on the gstlal.foo_online.L1_snr_history
+Consume the first 5 messages on the gstlal.foo_online.L1_snr_history topic:

 kcat -C -b kafkagstlal.ldas.cit:9196 -t 'gstlal.foo_online.L1_snr_history' -c 5

-Consume the last 5 messages on the gstlal.foo_online.L1_snr_history
+Consume the last 5 messages on the gstlal.foo_online.L1_snr_history topic:

 kcat -C -b kafkagstlal.ldas.cit:9196 -t 'gstlal.foo_online.L1_snr_history' -o -5 -c 5